-We are currently working on a full calendar for 2015 which should be available in early - Dec 2014.
+We are currently working on a full calendar for 2015 which should be available in - Jan 2015.

 Get organized!
 Click below to add to your personal calendar, sign up for the event, or just to learn more.

 |01-19-2015 10:30:00 01-19-2015 15:30:00 15 MLK Peace Walk and Parade ACelebrate Martin Luther King's life by attending the parade and then walking 12.5 miles to nearby the Takoma Park Metro.
 Event: http://freewalkers.org/events/mlk-peace-walk-parade Washington DC FreeWalkers - Ray Smith firstname.lastname@example.org false MM/DD/YYYY||1/19||MLK Peace Walk||13|

 |02-01-2015 8:30:00 02-01-2015 17:00:00 15 Hudson River Waterfront South Walk A walk along the southern portion of the Hudson River Waterfront from Liberty State Park to the tip of Bayonne.
 The first of special “United Walking Event” where several walking organizations will participate together.
 Jersey City / Bayonne NJ FreeWalkers - Paul Kiczek email@example.com false MM/DD/YYYY||2/1||Hudson River Waterfront South Walk||20|